arc-space/arc-whitepaper/design.md

 While the full game design falls outside the scope of this document, there are a couple of things worth mentioning.

-Recap the gameplay loop: explore, expand, exploit, and exterminate.
+Recap the game play loop: explore, expand, exploit, and exterminate.
 Where the players explore the region of space they occupy to find points of interest they can expand into or simply exploit, while doing so they might have to exterminate any threads or competition they come across

 All these actions are designed to follow simple rules that could be played as a TTRPPG, simple attributes and dice rolls determine the outcome.
 Skill is in assessing the situation and making the correct action calls combined with a bit of lock.